MileHacker Logo

 Season-Specific Clothing

 Spring (April-May) / Autumn (September-October): Light to medium layers.
-Pack breathable Long-sleeved shirts, light sweaters, and a waterproof or windproof jacket.
+Pack breathable Long-sleeved shirts, lightweight sweaters, and a waterproof or windproof jacket.
 A Rain jacket is for the spring season showers.
 Convertible Hiking pants are versatile.
 A warm fleece or Packable puffy jacket is for cooler evenings or higher elevations.

 Summer June-August